2005–2006 Thai political crisis: Demonstrations before the April election

-Starting 15 March 2006, Thaksin supporters have moved en-masse to Bangkok from the North and North-east in a caravan of Ee Taen (slow-moving diesel-engine powered farming vehicles), Thai: อีแต๋น).
+Starting 15 March 2006, Thaksin supporters moved en-masse to Bangkok from the North and Northeast in a caravan of Ee Taen (slow-moving diesel-engine powered farming vehicles), Thai: อีแต๋น).
 The "Mob Ee Taen" (so called by the Thai press), as of 18 March 2006, numbered thousands of demonstrators in several hundred Ee Taen and had chosen Chatuchak Park, in the north of Bangkok, as its demonstration site.

 The farmers were joined by 400 motorcycle taxi drivers, who claim that a Thaksin-initiated crackdown has eliminated the need to make payments to corrupt police and underworld elements.

 On 19 March 2006, a group of Thaksin supporters burned a coffin of Apirak Kosayothin, Democrat governor of Bangkok, claiming that the Bangkok Metropolitan Administration was trying to force the protesters out of Chatuchak Park, that the BMA would not provide any water, and provided only two mobile toilet buses.
 Anti-Thaksin protesters have claimed that the Thaksin supporters are uneducated and had been paid to come support Thaksin.
 They have also claimed that it is illegal to drive Ee Taen on city streets.

-On the week before the 2006 election, the anti-Thaksin rally moved to Bangkok's shopping districts, with rallies at Bumrungrad International Hospital, The Emporium, and Siam Square.
+In the week before the 2006 election, the anti-Thaksin rally moved to Bangkok's shopping districts, with rallies at Bumrungrad International Hospital, The Emporium, and Siam Square.
 Siam Centre, Siam Discovery, Siam Paragon, and many other businesses and office buildings in the protest area were closed, causing up to 1.2 billion baht in losses.
 On 29 March, the BTS skytrain had to shut down service at the Siam intersection station, though the service also reported record ridership as a result of the protest rallies.
-The protests also caused major traffic jams throughout Bangkok, especially Sukhumvit Road and Silom Road, both major Bangkok arteries.
+The protests also caused major traffic jams throughout Bangkok, especially at Sukhumvit Road and Silom Road, both major Bangkok arteries.
 The local press estimated 50,000 protesters, although foreign press and independent observers noted only 5,000 – 30,000.

 The anti-Thaksin protesters were harshly criticised, with 50,000 complaints being made to the FM91 traffic radio station.
 A poll showed that 71% of Bangkokians disagreed with the protests being moved into the city centre.
 An opinion poll showed that 26% of Bangkok people supported the resignation of Thaksin, compared to 48% three weeks previously.
 Protest leader Chamlong Srimuang defended the protesters, saying "Two days of traffic jams is a minor matter, but the nation remaining jammed up was a big problem."